 Healthy, Authentic Cuisine: Cafes and Restaurants in DC

 Founding Farmers is the spot to dine in downtown DC.
 With it’s market-driven menu and rustic American cuisine, it’s the perfect spot to end a long day of sightseeing.
 Not only is the food carefully selected and crafted from local sources, but the building itself is LEED Gold certified and the Founding Farmers are an official Carbonfund.org partner.

 They also boast their own line of rye whiskey and gin.
 And they offer juice cleanses to go.

 Art, poetry and organic food all in one place!
 Busboys and Poets is a cozy spot with a lot of character.
 Their green practices include organic and fair trade products, bio-dynamic wines, recycling oil for bio fuel, and 100% renewable wind energy to power the building.
 They also consciously uplift diversity and believe in creating a space where art, culture and politics intentionally

-For the latest news on weather in Washington, check weather.com.
+For the latest news on weather in Washington DC, check weather.com.

 For all sorts of useful information about Washington as travel destination, check wikitravel.org.

 Still need travel insurance for your upcoming trip to the USA?
 Here’s why World Nomads is our favorite travel insurance for city trips.